DFM-VLA: Iterative Action Refinement for Robot Manipulation via Discrete Flow Matching: Introduction

-We propose \method, a VLA framework that unifies language, vision, and action in a discrete formulation, and employs a discrete action velocity field to enable holistic refinement of action sequences.
+We propose \method, a VLA framework that unifies language, vision, and action in a discrete formulation and employs a discrete action velocity field to enable holistic refinement of action sequences.
 As shown in \Cref{fig:decode_compare}, instead of treating action prediction as one-shot token generation, \method~models a token-level probability velocity field and performs iterative full-sequence refinement.
 This formulation allows the model to repeatedly revisit previously updated positions and selectively correct uncertain tokens as context becomes more informative.
-For velocity-field construction, we explore two variants, namely an auxiliary velocity head formulation that predicts velocities from model hidden states, and an action-embedding-guided formulation that defines semantically structured probability paths and derives kinetic-optimal velocities.
-For decoding, we adopt a two-stage strategy consisting of an iterative refinement stage for exploration and correction, followed by a deterministic validation stage for stable convergence.
+For velocity-field construction, we explore two variants, namely an auxiliary velocity head formulation that predicts velocities from model hidden states, and an embedding-guided formulation that defines semantically structured probability paths in the action-token embedding space and derives the corresponding kinetic-optimal velocities.
+To make discrete actions more amenable to velocity-based refinement, we further introduce a \emph{Metric-Aligned Action Tokenizer} (MAAT).
+Unlike conventional tokenizers, whose embedding spaces do not necessarily preserve numerical relationships between actions, MAAT discretizes continuous action scalars with a uniform codebook and aligns distances between token embeddings with the corresponding distances in the continuous action space.
+This metric-aware representation provides a meaningful geometry for probability-path construction, enabling stable coarse-to-fine action refinement under DFM.
+For decoding, we adopt a two-stage strategy consisting of an iterative refinement stage for exploration and correction, followed by a validation stage for stable convergence.